HyperNylium/mdnx-auto-dl/README.md

 [![Discord Server](https://discord.com/api/guilds/789034812799320074/widget.png?style=banner2)](https://discord.gg/XAAfYJ5ABk)

 ## Legal Warning
-This application is not endorsed by or affiliated with Crunchyroll, Hidive, AnimeOnegai, or AnimationDigitalNetwork.
+This application is not endorsed by or affiliated with *Crunchyroll*, *Hidive* or *AnimationDigitalNetwork*.
 This application enables you to download videos for offline viewing which may be forbidden by law in your country.
-The usage of this application may also cause a violation of the Terms of Service between you and the stream provider.
+The usage of this application may also cause a violation of the *Terms of Service* between you and the stream provider.
 This tool is not responsible for your actions; please make an informed decision before using this application.

 # What is this?
 MDNX-auto-dl is a free and open-source Python application that monitors and downloads anime from Crunchyroll and HiDive.
 Its main usage is to monitor new anime that has weekly episodes and download them to your plex/jellyfin/emby server.